AndreaAquino/CyberSecurityPortfolio/Incident Analysis Reports/readme.md

 ---

 ##### Observations
-- **Third-Party Risk**: Weak credential handling by a service provider directly contributed to the breach.
+- **Third-Party Risk**: Weak credential handling by a service provider, with elevetated priviledge functions, directly contributed to the breach.
 ISO 27001 A.5.19 and A.5.20 require supplier agreements and monitoring to enforce security obligations.
 - **Security Culture**: ISO 27001 A.6.3 (Awareness, Education and Training) aligns with the recommendation to foster a strong security culture to mitigate human error.
 - **Monitoring and Response**: Ignored EDR alerts indicate a maturity gap in detection and response.
 ISO 27001 A.8.16 (Monitoring Activities) and A.5.23 (Information Security Event Reporting) address this.
 - **Zero Trust Approach**: While not explicitly in E8, Zero Trust principles align with ISO 27001's least privilege and network segmentation controls (A.8.20, A.8.21).